lanl/benchmarks/doc/sphinx/06_umt/umt.rst

    Strong scaling of SPP 2 on CTS-2

-Throughput study of SPP 1 and 2 performance on Sierra, single GPU, as a function of problem size:
+Throughput study of SPP 1 and 2 performance on 1/4 of a Sierra node (single V100 and 10 Power9 cores), as a function of problem size:

-.. csv-table:: Throughput for SPP 1 on Sierra
+.. csv-table:: Throughput for SPP 1 on 1/4 Sierra node
    :file: spp1_throughput_V100.csv
    :align: center
    :widths: auto
    :header-rows: 1

 .. figure:: spp1_throughput_V100.png
-   :alt: Throughput of SPP 1 on Sierra
+   :alt: Throughput of SPP 1 on 1/4 Sierra node
    :align: center
    :scale: 50%

-.. csv-table:: Throughput for SPP 2 on Sierra
+.. csv-table:: Throughput for SPP 2 on 1/4 Sierra node
    :file: spp2_throughput_V100.csv
    :align: center
    :widths: auto
    :header-rows: 1

 .. figure:: spp2_throughput_V100.png
-   :alt: Throughput of SPP 2 on Sierra
+   :alt: Throughput of SPP 2 on 1/4 Sierra node
    :align: center
    :scale: 50%

 Verification of Results
 =======================